Lexus UX new car review

 Those in a frugal frame of mind will also want to keep an eye on the various graphical screens provided by the fascia's centre-dash colour monitor.
 Go to the 'Trip Information' part of its 'Vehicle' section and you'll find under 'Past Record' a screen that graphically shows your success - or otherwise - in terms of recently achieved frugality.
 Another option on this screen is the useful 'Energy Monitor', there to show at a glance at any time what's charging or being driven by what.
 The graphics for this are provided in simpler form as one of the selectable settings provided by the central instrument binnacle display screen.

-The alternative version of this car is the all-electric UX 300e, which now has a larger 72.8kWh battery offering a WLTP driving range of 279 miles and can be recharged from a 7kW garage wallbox in 7 hours.
+The alternative version of this car is the all-electric UX 300e, which has a large 72.8kWh battery offering a WLTP driving range of 279 miles and can be recharged from a 7kW garage wallbox in 7 hours.

 + More